 How hair gets damaged

-The good news is that the cuticle layer can be manipulated with treatments that will not further damage your hair or your health.
+The good news is the cuticle layer can be manipulated with treatments that will not further damage your hair or your health.

 Understanding the keratin treatment

 First, it’s important to understand what keratin treatments are.
 Keratin is a colorless protein that gives hair its texture and strength.
 It is also the major component in nails and the outer layers of skin.
-It acts both as an external protective protein in the cuticle and as an internal structural protein in the cortex.
+It acts as both an external protective protein in the cuticle and as an internal structural protein in the cortex.
 Hair that is damaged physically, chemically, or from environmental factors like the sun will lose keratin.
 This keratin loss exposes the hair’s cortex, making it susceptible to additional damage, and causes porous spots to develop.
 Replenishing lost keratin helps to correct porosity and smooth the hair’s surface.
-It restores strength and elasticity, giving the hair a more youthful, healthy appearance.
+It restores strength and elasticity, to give hair a more youthful, healthy appearance.

 Fortunately, there are safe alternatives.